Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 There are a number of ways to bill your clients - retainer-based, hourly billing, fixed-cost billing, etc. Each of these methods has its own pros and cons.
 Some, such as fixed-cost billing, are simple and transparent but offer limited flexibility.
-Others, such as time-based billing, gives you great flexibility but can be hard to manage.
+Others, such as time-based billing, give you great flexibility but can be hard to manage.

-What billing strategy you adopt will depend on the size of your business, the complexity of the project, industry norms and client preferences.
+What billing strategy you adopt will depend on the size of your business, the complexity of the project, industry norms, and client preferences.

 You can also try using a project management software to reduce the administrative burden associated with billing clients.